Rice 101: Can Slow Cookers Really Cook Rice?

 Grease the Inside of Your Slow Cooker

-Once done rinsing the rice, use a wide cooking spoon to place it at the bottom of the slow cooker, while spreading the rice at the bottom, ensuring it is well-distributed across the slow cooker’s cooking surface.
+Once done rinsing the rice, use a wide cooking spoon to place the rice in the slow cooker, while spreading the rice at the bottom, ensuring it is well-distributed across the slow cooker’s cooking surface.

 Bring Water to Boil Separately